etkaar/nftm/README.md

 /etc/firewall/app.sh init
 ```

-Finally, you need a cron job to make sure DynDNS records are periodically updated, in that case every three (3) minutes.
+Finally, you need a crontab to make sure DynDNS records are periodically updated, the default is every three (3) minutes.

-Run `crontab -e` as **root** user and add following line:
+Run `crontab -e` as `root` user and add following line:

 ```
 */3 * * * * /etc/firewall/app.sh cron